Th3OnlyN00b/Luna/README.md

 ## 7. Have fun!
 * Your bot should be running now.
 Enjoy yourself!

+## Notes about running on AWS:
+* If you're planning to make a bot persist using AWS, Luna itself can run on a t2.micro ubuntu or linux instance, the same instance which is elegable for the free tier.
+In programming your bot, it is good practice to not exceed this requirement, and make any process heavy calls to AWS Lambda functions.
+For async calls such as those, be sure to make use of the `message_sender` function which is a param in both `process_raw` and `process_message`, unless you want to stall your bot until the function call completes.

 ## TODO:
 * Setup away message functionality (User can use the bot on their own account to have it auto-reply to users with a preset message i.e. "I'm not in the office right now, and will be back on 9-13-19."